Skip to content

 maat resolve records the human decision: "this fingerprint was fixed, and the same fingerprint should not come back."

-Any finding stored in the ledger can be resolved.
 Observed findings that disappear are also resolved automatically by maat check --ledger when they were not baselined.

 Options